OmoEsther/Celo-Frontend-Bounty/README.md

 3. Go to [https://faucet.celo.org/alfajores](https://faucet.celo.org/alfajores) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet.
 5. Connect your wallet to the app.
-6. Create multiple products.
-7. Create a second account in your extension wallet.
-8. Add products to your cart
-9. Checkout from cart and pay
-10. Check balance
-11. Switch to first account and check sales
-12. Then withdraw money in sales to first account

 # Contributing
 1. Fork this repository